Training your brain for better sleep that lasts

 — Long-haul truck drivers— Long-distance bus drivers— Air traffic controllers— Operators of heavy machinery— Some assembly line jobs

 - The usage data collected in therapy lessons by Somryst are not intended to be used as a standalone assessment of treatment progress.

-: In the early stages of treatment, increased daytime sleepiness may be expected, but is usually temporary.
-Please consult with your Health Care Provider if these experiences do not go away over a few weeks, as it may indicate that you may have another sleep disorder or medical condition other than insomnia.
-If you have trouble staying awake while performing potentially dangerous tasks (like driving) at any point in the treatment, to avoid these dangerous tasks or stop following the sleep restriction component of the therapy.
+In the early stages of treatment, increased daytime sleepiness may be expected, but is usually temporary.
+However, if these experiences do not go away over a few weeks, please consult your health care provider as you may have a sleep disorder or medical condition other than insomnia.
+Also, at any point in the treatment, if you have trouble staying awake while performing potentially dangerous tasks (like driving) avoid these tasks or stop following the sleep restriction component of the therapy.

 For best results with Somryst, read and follow the instructions provided in each core, and stay with the therapy until the end.
 When reporting your sleep results, giving honest and accurate answers is important.

 Following your Health Care Provider’s instructions for care is always important.
 If you need help managing your condition, speak with your Health Care Provider.

 Disclaimer: No user or party is compensated for prescribing Somryst or for being included in this list.
 Pear Therapeutics is not liable or responsible for any diagnosis, treatment decision, or other decisions made up by the providers and/or facilities listed.

 This tool is updated on an ongoing basis to reflect our most up-to-date list of providers and facilities currently prescribing Somryst.